 36. Sweet And Sparkly

 Do your kids love playing dress-up?
 Let them pick out their favorite sequined dress and theme the backdrop of the photo off of their sparkly selection.

 Explore a local tree farm with your toddler and capture all the small moments of wonder as you venture through the trees.
 Be sure to catch the magic hour light just before sunset.

 38. Letter To SantaWhat’s sweeter than capturing your child’s letter to Santa?
 Snap a shot of them writing and reading the note before they send it to the North Pole.

 39. Catch The Romance

 Pair a combination of cuddly shots during a snowy walk for a couple’s Christmas photoshoot.
-This is especially timely if you’re announcing your engagement in your holiday cards.
+This is especially timely if you’re announcing your engagement in your custom holiday cards.

 40. Shades of Red